 - Seek correction of your personal information, credit information or credit eligibility information that is held by HomeStart; and

-Please contact email@example.com if you have any queries or requests in relation to the Privacy Act.
+Please contact email@example.com if you have any queries or requests in relation to this Privacy Act.

-HomeStart loans are available through its network of Loan Consultants (see Section 9 below).
+HomeStart loans are available through its network of Loan Consultants.
 This Credit Reporting Policy also applies to HomeStart’s Loan Consultants in respect of their handling of credit data related to HomeStart products and services.

 Generally speaking, credit data is information used to assess your eligibility to be provided with credit.
 It may include details of credit provided to you, repayment history information, and certain details regarding overdue payments or defaults.